jasonkuhrt/alge/README.md

 }
 ```

 Notice the `!`.
 Its us telling Type Script that `major` is definitely not undefined and so the type error can be ignored.
 In JS its even worse, as we wouldn't even be prompted to think about such cases, unless we remember to.
-Seems trivial in this case, but at scale day after day often with unfamilar code a mistake will inevitably be made.
+Seems trivial in this case, but at scale day after day often with unfamiliar code a mistake will inevitably be made.
 Another approach could have been this:

 ```ts
 if (pin.isExact) {